sverweij/state-machine-cat/docs/SCXML.md

 ### Visualizing SCXML

-On the command line tell that you're trying to parse scxml buy passing it as an input type: `smcat --input-type scxml mycoolcart.scxml`.
+On the command line tell that you're trying to parse scxml by passing it as an input type: `smcat --input-type scxml mycoolcart.scxml`.
 In the online interpreter you can pick _SCXML_ from the hamburger menu under _Input type_.
 The atom plugin kicks in when the extension is scxml - so it will just work